nrkno/terraform-provider-lastpass/README.md

 ### Importer

-Import of pre-existing resource in Lastpass is supported.
+Import a pre-existing resource in Lastpass is supported.
 Example:

 ```
 terraform import lastpass_record.mysecret 4252909269944373577